What we will cover

 Mobile search patterns also makes local search optimisation that more important.
 An ‘on the move’ customer requires a more dynamic set of search results which is why one of the key sections of our upcoming SEO Training Course is claiming and optimising your Google My Business page.
 We can’t stress enough how important that is!

 The SEO landscape changes so rapidly and so dramatically that it is very easy to lose touch.
-Hopefully this article has introduced you to the main principles behind paid and organic SEO but for a full understanding of search engine optimisation, we highly recommend booking your place on our upcoming SEO Training course.
+Hopefully, this article has helped debunk the SEO vs PPC debate and introduced you to the main principles behind paid and organic SEO.

 Do you know anyone who may be interested in this project?